proxmox/proxmox-backup/docs/pxar/description.rst

     # pxar create archive.pxar source

-This will create a new archive called ``archive.pxar`` from the contents of the ``source`` folder.
+This will create a new archive called ``archive.pxar`` with the contents of the ``source`` folder.

 ..
 NOTE:: ``pxar`` will not overwrite any existing archives.
 If an archive with
     the same name is already present in the target folder, the creation will fail.

-By default, ``pxar`` will skip certain mountpoints and not follow device boundaries.
-This design decision is based on the primary use case of creating archives for backups, where it makes no sense to store the content of certain temporary or system specific files.
+By default, ``pxar`` will skip certain mountpoints and will not follow device boundaries.
+This design decision is based on the primary use case of creating archives for backups.
+It is sensible to not back up the contents of certain temporary or system specific files.
-In order to alter this behavior and follow device boundaries, use the ``--all-file-systems`` flag.
+To alter this behavior and follow device boundaries, use the ``--all-file-systems`` flag.

 It is possible to exclude certain files and/or folders from the archive by passing glob match patterns as additional parameters.
-Whenever a file is matched by one of the patterns, you will get a warning saying that this file is skipped and therefore not included in the archive.
+Whenever a file is matched by one of the patterns, you will get a warning stating that this file is skipped and therefore not included in the archive.

 For example, you can exclude all files ending in ``.txt`` from the archive